ABOUT REAR PARK ASSIST

-- As your vehicle gets closer to the detected object, your infotainment system display will show distance-to-object information
+- As your vehicle gets closer to the detected object, your infotainment system or DIC will show distance-to-object information.

-- When an object is within 2 feet of your rear bumper, you’ll hear five repeating low-pitched beeps from your rear speaker, or, if your vehicle is equipped with the Safety Alert Seat, it pulses five times on both sides
+- When an object is within 2 feet of your rear bumper, you’ll hear a continuous low-pitched tone from your rear speaker, or, if your vehicle is equipped with the Safety Alert Seat, it pulses five times on both sides.

-- When an object is within 1 foot of your rear bumper, you’ll hear five low-pitched beeps play from the rear speakers or, if your vehicle is equipped with the Safety Alert Seat, the seat will pulse five times on both sides
+- When an object is within 1 foot of your rear bumper, you’ll hear a continuous low-pitched tone play from the rear speakers or, if your vehicle is equipped with the Safety Alert Seat, the seat will pulse five times on both sides.

-- On some vehicles, the Parking Assist display will also display guidelines that show you the path of your vehicle.
-On these vehicles, you will only receive alerts of detected objects in your vehicle's path
+- On some vehicles, the Rear Vision Camera display will also display guidelines that show you the path of your vehicle.
+On these vehicles, you'll only receive alerts of detected objects in your vehicle's path.

 You can turn this feature on and off using the Rear Park Assist system control or, in some vehicles, through the vehicle Settings menu.

 Rear Park Assist is not designed to detect children, pedestrians, bicyclists, animals or objects below the bumper.
-You should remember to always check the area around the vehicle before backing up and make sure the ultrasonic Park Assist sensors are clean as well.
-Locations of these sensors vary by vehicle, so consult your vehicle’s Owner’s Manual for a diagram that shows the location of the feature’s cameras sensors and how to clean them.
-This can be found in the “Driver Assistance Systems” section of the vehicle’s Owner’s Manual.
+You should remember to always check the area around the vehicle before backing up and make sure the ultrasonic Park Assist sensors are clean, as well.
+Locations of these sensors vary by vehicle, so consult your vehicle Owner’s Manual for a diagram that shows the location of the feature’s camera sensors and how to clean them.
+This can be found in the “Driver Assistance Systems” section of the vehicle Owner’s Manual.